The sun was shining Friday morning as I was driving from Kalamazoo to Grand Rapids.

 Said the moth back to the spider

-You have a pleasant tone
+you have a pleasant tone

-But when I soar up near the flame
+but when I soar up near the flame

 I never fly alone